RAKSHEDHA/AI-Salary-Predictor-with-Explainable-XAI/README.md

 ├── salary_model.pkl        # The pre-trained Gradient Boosting model
-├── model_columns.pkl       # The columns the model was trained on ├── Salary Data.csv         # The original dataset used for training and analysis └── requirements.txt        # A list of all required Python libraries
+├── model_columns.pkl       # The columns the model was trained on ├── Salary Data.csv         # The original dataset used for training and analysis ├── requirements.txt        # A list of all required Python libraries └── analysis/
+    └── Model_Training_and_Analysis.ipynb  # Notebook with all analysis and training steps